QuennieZeng/League-Of-Legends-Early-Stats-Analysis/README.md

 ### EDA
 #### Univariate Testing:
 <iframe src="assets/Percentage_of_Wins_with_First_Tower_pie_chart.html" width="800" height="600"></iframe>
+<iframe src="assets/Percentage_of_Wins_with_First_Herald_pie_chart.html" width="800" height="600"></iframe>
+<iframe src="assets/Percentage_of_Wins_with_First_Dragon_pie_chart.html" width="800" height="600"></iframe>
+<iframe src="assets/Percentage_of_Wins_with_First_Blood_pie_chart.html" width="800" height="600"></iframe>

 These pie charts show the proportion of games won when a team secures an early game objective.

-[insert bar graphs]

-These bar graphs show the proportion of teams that secure an early game objective that ends up winning.
-Different from the pie charts from before, these bar charts focus on the proportion of winning teams that claim objectives, as the pie charts focus on the win rates of teams that get certain early-game objectives.

 ### Bivariate Testing

-[insert histogram of golddiff for winning teams v gold diff for losing teams]
+<iframe src="assets/Gold_Diff_at_15_Winning_v_Losing_Histogram.html" width="800" height="600"></iframe>

 From these histograms, we can see that winning teams have a higher, more likely positive, gold difference than losing teams.

-This bar chart shows the winning percentages of teams that achieved certain objectives.
-We can see that getting first blood has a lesser impact on winning than claiming the other objectives, which are roughly the same.
+<iframe src="assets/early_game_object_freq_of_winning_teams_bar_chart.html" width="800" height="600"></iframe>

+These bar graphs show the proportion of winning teams that secure early game objectives.
+Different from the pie charts from before, these bar charts focus on the proportion of winning teams that claim each specific objective, as the pie charts focus on the win rate of teams that get certain early-game objectives.
+As you can see, more winning teams get First Blood and First Tower than First Dragon or First Herald.

 ### Interesting Aggregates

 This `groupby()` highlights the mean number of early statistics when teams lose or win.
 The first row is when the team loses and the second row is when the team wins.
-We can see the distribution between winning or losing with a particular early stat.
-For instance we are much more likely to win with `firsttower` than win without it.
-This aggregate lets we see if we got an early stat what are the chances of we winning.
+We can see the distribution between winning and losing with a particular early stat.
+For instance, we are much more likely to win with `firsttower` than win without it.
+This aggregate lets us see if we got an early stat and what are the chances of winning.

 | result | first_dragon_mean | first_blood_mean | first_herald_mean | first_tower_mean | goldat10 | xpat10 | csat10 | killsat10 | assistsat10 | deathsat10 | goldat15 | xpat15 | csat15 | killsat15 | assistsat15 | deathsat15 |
 |--------|-------------------:|------------------:|-------------------:|------------------:|---------:|-------:|-------:|----------:|------------:|------------:|---------:|-------:|-------:|----------:|------------:|------------:|